8.1. Tracking and Deployment Strategies

 argocd app sync argo-example-$USER

-Then diplay the status with following command:
+Then display the status with following command:

 argocd app get argo-example-$USER